Installing cosmological codes and data

 To keep it light, maintainable and easily extensible, cobaya does not include code or data of many of the cosmological components used; instead, it provides interfaces and automatic installers for the external packages they require: the original code itself, a cosmological dataset, etc.

-To install a comprehensive set of cosmology requisites (CAMB, CLASS, Planck, BICEP-Keck, BAO, SN), in a
+To install a basic set of cosmology requisites (CAMB, CLASS, Planck, BAO, SN), in a

 /path/to/packages folders of your choice: